-The Bethesda system (TBS) of classifying Pap tests was developed by the United States National Cancer Institute (NCI) to provide more detailed information about Pap test results.
+The Bethesda system (TBS) was developed by the United States National Cancer Institute (NCI) to provide more detailed information about Pap test results.
 When lab specialists examine cervical cells, they use this system to report the lab results to doctors.

-Your doctor receives the report from the lab.
-The report tells your doctor if the cell sample taken during the exam was good enough to be evaluated.
+Your doctor gets the report from the lab.
+The report tells your doctor if the cell sample was good enough to be evaluated.
 It also lets your doctor know if the cells were normal or abnormal or if there was an infection present.

 Sarah Marshall, MD - Family Medicine & Kirtly Jones, MD - Obstetrics and Gynecology

 How this information was developed to help you make better health decisions.

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Feeling under the weather?